 Spondylolysis results when cracks or fractures occur in the pars interarticularis, the portion of the lumbar spine that joins the upper and lower joints together of a single vertebra (individual bone in the spine).
 Spondylolysis is the middle of 3 stages of injury to the pars interarticularis, with the first (least serious) being a stress reaction and the third (most serious) being actual slippage of vertebra(e) (spondylolisthesis).

-As with any spine condition or deformity, symptoms can vary from patient to patient but generally include the following:
+As with any spine condition, symptoms can vary from patient to patient but generally include the following:

 X-ray imaging typically confirms bony abnormality.
 However, with a stress reaction, an x-ray may not reveal any abnormality.